ThelsK/crushabot/readme.md

 	* For flag, text, number and date commands, this is the name of the column on the output Worksheet to which this data will be stored.
 	* For alias command, this is the command that the alias refers to.
 Remember that it cannot refer to another alias.
 * reply
+	* When the Bot replies to the command, it will start the reply with this text, but only if the user performed the command successfully.
+* suffix
-	* When the Bot replies to the command, it will start the reply with this text.
+	* When the Bot replies to the command, it will end the reply with this text.
+If the reply includes user data, the suffix is added after the user data.
+	* The suffix is added without spacing or newlines.
+Any desired spacing or newlines need to be included in the suffix.
+	* The suffix is only added to replies to successful commands.
+The suffix can be left blank.

 ### Value Output